baselime/docs/sending-data/events-api.md

 ---
-label: HTTP API
+label: Events API
 order: -2
 ---

-# HTTP API
+# Events API

 ---

-Baselime can ingest your events through our HTTP API.
+Baselime can ingest your events through our Events API.
 All requests should be made via HTTPS to `events.baselime.io`.

 ```bash # :icon-terminal: terminal